ahester57/solana-on-multipass/README.md

 sys     0m0.015s
 ```

-The above script uses a Cloud Config ([more info](https://cloudinit.readthedocs.io/en/latest/topics/examples.html)) file, `solana-config.yaml`, in addition to command line arguments passed to the `multipass` command to spin up a new instance of Ubuntu.
+The above script uses a [Cloud Config](https://cloudinit.readthedocs.io/en/latest/topics/examples.html) file, `solana-config.yaml`, in addition to command line arguments passed to the `multipass` command to spin up a new instance of Ubuntu.

 This simple Solana node is able to run solana commands, but is not set up for local testnet.